 Eliminate noise in your guitar rig

 With guitar rigs, connecting several pedals and amps together can often lead to noisy setups.
 Guitarists will sometimes turn to using noise gates as a means of trying to eliminate the problem.
-But these devices not only rob tone, but they hamper the guitar’s attack time and limit natural sustain.
+But these devices not only rob tone, they hamper the guitar’s attack time and limit natural sustain.
 The following page gives you several recommendations that can help eliminate noise.